ioBroker/ioBroker.admin/src-rx/src/SCHEMA.md

                 // - table - table with items that could be deleted, added, movedUP, moved Down
                 //   - items: [{type: see above, width: px or %, title: {en: 'header'}, attr: 'name', filter: true}]
                 //   - noDelete: boolean if delete or add disabled
+                //   - if noDelete is false, add, delete and move up/down shold work

                 // - json - json editor
                 //   - height in px or % or em